grasdk/mopidy-party/README.rst

     [party]
     enabled = true
-    votes_to_skip = 3     # Votes needed from different users to allow skipping a song. max_tracks = 0        # Maximum number of tracks that can be added by a single user in a row, 0 for unlimited max_results = 50      # Maximum number of tracks to show when searching / browsing on a single page max_queue_length = 0  # Maximum number of tracks queued at the same time, 0 for unlimited hide_pause = false    # Change to true to hide the pause button hide_skip = false     # Change to true to hide the skip button style = dark.css      # Stylesheet to use.
-Also embedded is original.css (light theme)
+    votes_to_skip = 3     # Votes needed from different users to allow skipping a song. max_tracks = 0        # Maximum number of tracks that can be added by a single user in a row.
+0 for unlimited max_results = 50      # Maximum number of tracks to show per source when searching / browsing max_queue_length = 0  # Maximum number of tracks queued at the same time.
+0 for unlimited max_song_length = 0   # Maximum song length, longer songs are not shown in search results.
+0 for unlimited. hide_pause = false    # Change to true to hide the pause button hide_skip = false     # Change to true to hide the skip button style = dark.css      # Stylesheet to use.
+Also embedded is original.css (light theme) source_prio = local   # Source search priority.
+Allows you to configure your best or fastest sources first tidal               # for faster response times.
+One source per line. spotify
+      youtube
+    source_blacklist = cd # Blacklist sources you don't want mopidy-party to search.
+No need to disable the file                # plugins.
+One source per line.

 Project resources
 =================